cdepalma32/TaxBuddyAI/README.md

 # TaxBuddy AI
 **An AI-Powered Tax Recommendation App (Angular + FastAPI + Azure)**

-Get personalized, AI-generated tax-saving tips by logging in, entering your tax info, and receiving instant suggestions powered by Azure OpenAI.
-Built as a hands-on learning project to master cloud-native full-stack architecture, secure authentication, and LLM (Large Language Model) integration.
+TaxBuddy AI helps users uncover personalized, AI-generated tax-saving tips.
+You simply log in, enter your income and deductions, and the system instantly returns a friendly recommendation powered by Azure OpenAI (GPT-4o) — all running securely on the backend.

-> MVP in progress — designed for modern authentication, modular API, robust SQL storage, and seamless cloud deployment.
+> MVP in progress — designed for secure authentication, modular APIs, robust Azure SQL storage,
+> and backend-only AI integration.
-> Built to demonstrate enterprise-ready patterns: CI/CD, state management, and AI-powered features.
+> Built to demonstrate enterprise-ready architecture: CI/CD pipelines, cloud infrastructure, and AI-powered logic.

+---

+### How the AI Works

+When you enter your financial details (like income and deductions), the **FastAPI** backend sends that
+information securely to **Azure OpenAI**.
+The AI model — similar to ChatGPT — analyzes the inputs and returns a personalized tax tip,
+such as: "*Consider contributing to an IRA to lower taxable income."*

+> **Why the AI runs only in the backend:**

+- **Security:** Sensitive data (income, deductions) never touches the browser-side model — it stays on the secure server.
+- **Scalability:** The backend can manage multiple user requests, store results, and log AI usage or cost analytics.
+- **Maintainability:** If you switch AI models (e.g., GPT-4o → newer version), you update the FastAPI logic — not the frontend.
+- **Professional architecture:** Real enterprise systems always handle AI calls server-side to protect data and API keys.

+So, while users only see a clean and fast UI, the entire intelligence layer lives in FastAPI — managing data, calling OpenAI, and returning results safely.

+---

+### What the User Enters

+In the upcoming version, users will input simple tax details such as:

+- W-2 income or total annual income
+- Estimated deductions (standard or itemized)
+- Optional fields for dependents, filing status, or pre-tax contributions

+These inputs are securely processed by the backend, which sends a summarized prompt to Azure OpenAI.
+The AI then generates personalized, plain-language tax guidance — for example:
+> “Try increasing your 401(k) contributions to reduce taxable income by up to $3,000.”

 ---